 Many people also benefit from regularly using the same spaces to study, which can train their brain to focus on studying and not on other distractions or responsibilities.
 Try to have all the different things you need ready to go in those environments so you can settle in, but also remember to take breaks and reward yourself for positive study.

-Exam season is a stressful time — particularly the VCE exam schedule — but preparing can give you more peace and greater confidence throughout that.
-To make it better for you, these are the main reasons we think effective preparation is key:
+Exam time is a stressful time — particularly the VCE exam schedule — but preparing can give you more peace and greater confidence throughout that.
+To make it better for you, these are the main reasons we think effective preparation and exam strategies are key:

 We know it’s still early in the year, but taking time to consider your exam preparation and making some positive steps will only lead to benefits when it comes to crunch time.
 These aren’t just study tips for year 12 students either — anyone can make use of these ideas to improve their revision.